-- (i) Sri Venkateswara College has an ICT Enablement Committee which is responsible for maintaining the ICT facility in the College.
-The ICT Committee recommends all purchases and policies for the augmentation and maintenance of ICT facilities. - (ii) The maintenance and servicing of the desktops, laptops, LCD Projectors, and other ICT facilities is regularly carried out.
-There is a dedicated staff to look after the ICT facilities. - (iii) The rules and regulations for maintaining discipline in ICT labs and the use of computers are displayed in the labs.
-All the computers are password-protected and are used only for academic purposes.
+- (i) Sri Venkateswara College has an ICT Committee that is responsible for maintaining the ICT facility in the College.
+All purchases and policies for the augmentation and maintenance of ICT facilities are recommended by the ICT Committee. - (ii) The maintenance and servicing of the desktops, laptops, LCD Projectors and other ICT facilities is regularly carried out.
+There is a dedicated staff to look after the ICT facilities. - (iii) The rules and regulations for maintaining discipline in ICT labs and use of computers are displayed in the labs.
+All the computers are password protected and are used only for academic purposes.
 Software outside the course curriculum is not allowed to be downloaded.
-Computers are shut down after use. - (iv) In the time of the pandemic to support online teaching, the ICT committee of the college provided individual login id's and passwords to all the faculty members and students for easy access to platforms like Microsoft teams.
+Computers are shut down after use. - (iv) In the time of the pandemic to support online teaching, the ICT committee of the college provided individual login ID and passwords to all the faculty members and students for easy access to platforms like Microsoft teams.